Berezinskii-Kosterlitz-Thouless transition of two-component Bose mixtures with inter-component Josephson coupling

-Our results can be tested by two weakly connected ultracold Bose gases or an ultracold Bose mixture with two magnetic hyperfine spin sublevels.
-For these systems, the inter-component Josephson coupling can be realized by the energy barrier separating two slices or the Rabi oscillation between two sublevels, respectively.
-The latter system has also been considered as a toy system simulating the quark confinement in quantum chromodynamics (QCD) \cite{Tylutki:2016mgy,Eto:2017rfr}, thereby our result could give some implications for statistical properties such as a transition between confinement and deconfinement phases.
-Other candidates are multiband superconductors such as superconducting MgB$_2$ compounds \cite{Liu,Brinkman,Golubov,Choi} and Iron-based superconductors \cite{Kamihara,Singh,Mazin}; it is predicted that the first one has less Josephson coupling strength than the second one.
+Our results can be tested by an ultracold Bose mixture with two magnetic hyperfine spin sublevels.
+For these systems, the intercomponent Josephson coupling can be realized by the Rabi coupling between two sublevels.
+The superfluidity of the system and the BKT transition can be experimentally observed by the same technique as the scalar Bose system \cite{Hadzibabic}.
+Because different components do not create the interference pattern in principle, only the global phase of two components contributing to the superfluid density can be observed.
+This system has also been considered as a toy system simulating the quark confinement in quantum chromodynamics (QCD) \cite{Tylutki:2016mgy,Eto:2017rfr}, thereby our result could give some implications for statistical properties such as a transition between confinement and deconfinement phases.
+Other candidates are multiband superconductors such as superconducting MgB$_2$ compounds \cite{Liu,Brinkman,Golubov,Choi} and iron-based superconductors \cite{Kamihara,Singh,Mazin}; it is predicted that the first one has less Josephson coupling strength than the second one.
 Although the above materials have not been completely confirmed as multiband superconductors yet, our results would give some guiding principles.

 We start from the Hamiltonian $H = \int d^2x\: \mathcal{H}$ as